Delicious, Oven-Roasted Vegetable Recipe (Great Appetizer or Entrée)

 - Bake in a 375 to 400 Fahrenheit degree oven approximately 30 to 60 minutes or until done to your liking.
 Note: If you enjoy your vegetables a little al dente, you will want to pull them out sooner; or if you like them soft and caramelized (as we do), leave them in longer checking every so often on their progress.
 We bake ours about an hour because we love the caramelized flavor.

-- Test with a sharp fork as to tenderness.
+- Test with a sharp fork to check tenderness.
 You can also turn them over about half-way through the baking process to brown both sides if desired.
 This also redistributes the juices and keeps the vegetables from drying out.

 - When finished baking, serve them as an appetizer warm or at room temperature, which is equally good.